code-54063/site/_pages/django-setting-up-your-environment.md

 If you go back to your Anaconda Navigator "Home", you will see that your new environment is available.
 Just select it, reinstall the application that you plan to use (maybe Spyder?) and launch it.

 ![anaconda-navigator-environments-4](https://cloudstor.aarnet.edu.au/plus/s/rd64ZlxYJZUC6gF/download)

+If you want to use the environment from the command line open you Terminal (Mac) or your Anaconda Prompt in Windows and run `source activate my-environment` (assuming that your environment is named "my-environment") - you can also try `conda activate my-environment`.
+You will then be within the environment (the prompt should change to reflect that).

 ### Creating environments with virtualenv